 The California Scholastic Federation (CSF) is a statewide high school honor society based on academic achievement with membership open to sophomores, juniors, and seniors.
 Freshmen are eligible for membership at the end of their first semester.
 There are three membership levels: Life Membership, 100% Membership, and Exemplary Membership.
-A minimum of four semesters of membership qualifies students for honors at graduation and may qualify students for college scholarships.
+A minimum of four semesters (during the sophomore to senior years) of membership qualifies students for honors at graduation and may qualify students for college scholarships.